 Professor Rodney Clark

-Neurochemical correlates of motivation as well as interactions between drug effects and ongoing behavior including animal models of drug abuse.
-Project topic areas are as follows:
+My research interests are: Neurochemical correlates of motivation as well as interactions between drug effects and ongoing behavior including animal models of drug abuse.
+Additionally, I have two separate lines of research.
+The first line of research involves the behavioral pharmacology of the antimalarial drug Mefloquine and its motivational properties.
+Second, I study classical conditioning of the immune system with pharmacological agents.
+Broadly defined project topic areas are as follows:

 - Behavioral Pharmacology